helloxms/Udacity_CarND_Capstone/CarND-Capstone/README.md

 roslaunch launch/site.launch
 ```
 5. Confirm that traffic light detection works on real life images
-# WORK FLOW

-## WHAT WE DO
-1. I selected native installation
-   Install ROS Kinetic in Ubuntu 16.04
-   Install Dataspeed DBW
-   Install Udacity Simulator
-2. Clone the project and copy to my github site
-   Install the python dependencies
-3. Run the ros server and the simulator
-   in the directory CarND-Capstone/Ros,
-   source devel/setup.sh
-   roslaunch launch/styx.launch
-   then run the simulator
-4. overview the prject,and write the core code
-5. workspace testing

 ## CORE CODE
 There are some main steps